 In 1987, the University of British Columbia made a bold investment in the future by establishing Canada's first interdisciplinary biotechnology unit.
 Under the visionary leadership of Dr. Michael Smith, the UBC Biotechnology Laboratory was created and a gifted team of young scientists were recruited.
 In 2004, the Biotechnology Laboratory was renamed the Michael Smith Laboratories in honour of the founding Director.

-The Michael Smith Laboratories is governed internally by a Director (Dr. James Kronstad) that reports to the VP Academic, and who coordinates the inter-departmental activities of the MSL through an advisory committee of six Deans.
-There are approximately 250 research personnel in the Laboratory, with research activities falling into four major areas of emphasis:
+The Michael Smith Laboratories is governed internally by a Director (Dr. Peter Zandstra) that reports to the VP Academic, and who coordinates the inter-departmental activities of the MSL through an advisory committee of six Deans.
+There are over 300 research personnel in the Laboratory, with research activities falling into five major areas of emphasis: